 Bicycle sharing service is also a new service in which bicycle are made available for shared use to individuals who do not own a bicycle.
 Generally, bicycle sharing service is run by government agencies.

 The procedure of this service is similar to the car sharing service, but the different type of services such as healthcare service can be combined.

-Source (as applicable)
+Source

 LG Electronics

-Target Industry